-The Theatro Solis is a renovated building in Montevideo dedicated to performing arts, fine arts, and community awareness of the arts.
+The Theatro Solis is a renovated landmark in Montevideo dedicated to the performing arts, fine arts, and community awareness of the arts.

 Located near Independence Square in Montevideo, in the shadow of the Artigas statue and mausoleum, this theater is not majestic.
-It looks like a Roman 7-11.
+It looks to me like a Roman 7-11.

-Our tour begins in a reception area just outside Presidential boxes reserved for the President, his wife, and important guests.
-Uruguay has never had a King or Queen.
+My tour begins in a reception area just outside the theater’s Presidential boxes that are reserved for the President, his wife, and important guests.

-From the main theater we move downstairs to another performing space suited to different kinds of performances.
-A trio comes on stage and sings, dances, and acts out a skit specially for us.
-Alana reminds us that Carnival is coming to Uruguay in January and it lasts a month with barrios competing for prizes.
-Festivities explode all over the city.
+From the main theater we go next downstairs to a much smaller performing space suited to smaller kinds of performances.
+A trio comes on stage and sings for us, dances, and acts out a specialty skit.

 I’m glad ,when we are done, to have had a chance to see a piece of Uruguay’s culture.
 Even the old rough pioneer American West had Shakespeare mixed with opera and can can girls.
 I can’t say I have arrived in Montevideo without seeing a few guide book places.
 Going to the Big Apple without going up in the Empire State building, for instance, would be a major faux pas.

 Next time down to Montevideo, I’ll come back and take in a real play here.